orbatschow/website/docs/blog/memos/index.md

 date: 03-28-2023
 tags: Memos, Kubernetes, Note-taking
 description: |
-  Sometimes you need to note something down, maybe it's just text, or you want to save a link, an image or even a PDF file.
-Memos is a simple note-taking application, that saves your notes as an unordered stream.
+  Memos is a self-hosted application that simplifies note-taking by allowing users to save notes in a simple, unordered stream.
+Whether it's text, links, images, or PDF files, Memos can help you to keep track of your notes.
 ---

 # {{ $frontmatter.title }}